react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-paginator/README.md

 * `page`: Current page.
 * `sizePerPage`: Current size per page.
-* `onPageChange`: Call it when you nede to change page.
+* `onPageChange`: Call it when you need to change page.
 This function accept one number argument which indicate the new page
-* `onSizePerPageChange`: Call it when you nede to change size per page.
+* `onSizePerPageChange`: Call it when you need to change size per page.
 This function accept two number argument which indicate the new sizePerPage and new page

 [Here](https://react-bootstrap-table.github.io/react-bootstrap-table2/storybook/index.html?selectedKind=Pagination&selectedStory=Fully%20Custom%20Pagination&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel) is a online example.